grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They scram out of the port, and cruise down the continental shelf just above the bottom so they can't be found._
 	* [ ] push it down beyond test depth
 	* [ ] Maybe THIS is the scary-deep rivet-popping section
+		* Now they pop a rivet or something, they are TOO deep, scarily deep.
+		* ...or maybe save the rivet-popping scary deep until they go down the continental shelf --- the deep scattering layer is sometimes well up above their test depth.

 ### --- (bicycle race in the hangar)